birhanu-dejen/birhanu-dejen/README.md

 # 👋 Hey, I am BIRHANU DEJEN

-As a Full-Stack  Engineer based in the vibrant city of Addis Ababa, Ethiopia, I bring over two years of hands-on experience in crafting dynamic web and mobile applications.
-Proficient in a diverse array of technologies including TypeScript, JavaScript, React, React Native, Node.js, and databases like PostgreSQL and MongoDB, I thrive on transforming complex challenges into elegant solutions.
+As a Full-Stack  Engineer based in the vibrant city of Addis Ababa, Ethiopia,  Proficient in a diverse array of technologies including TypeScript, JavaScript, React, React Native, Node.js, and databases like PostgreSQL and MongoDB, I thrive on transforming complex challenges into elegant solutions.

 My passion lies in engineering seamless user experiences that resonate with end users.
 With a relentless curiosity for emerging technologies, I am eager to explore innovative projects both remotely and in-person around the globe.
 If you’re seeking a dedicated engineer ready to make a significant impact on your team, don’t hesitate to reach out!